Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

 \subsubsection{Dynamic Synapse Model}

-The synapses of the DYNAP-SE are implemented with subthreshold \gls{DPI} log-domain filters, which are described in \cite{chicca2014neuromorphic}.
+The synapses of the DYNAP-SE are implemented with subthreshold \gls{DPI} log-domain filters, which are proposed in \cite{Bartolozzi2007synapses} and further described in \cite{chicca2014neuromorphic}.
 The following first-order linear differential equation approximates the response of a \gls{DPI} to an input current $I_{in}$:

 where $I_{out}$ is the postsynaptic output current, $\tau$ and $I_{\tau}$ are time-constant parameters, and $I_{th}$ is an additional control parameter that can be used to change the gain of the filter.
 This approximation is valid for $I_{in} \gg I_{\tau}$ and $I_{out} \gg I_{I_{th}}$.